absmach/magistrala-docs/docs/kubernetes.md

 This will apply your changes to the existing installation.
 For a complete table of the configurable parameters and their default values, see [configurable parameters and their default values](https://github.com/absmach/devops/blob/master/charts/magistrala/README.md).
 For changes to any of the configurable parameters, equally update the documentation at `charts/magistrala/README.md` using `helm-docs` as described in [Autogenerating Helm Chart Documentation](https://github.com/absmach/devops/blob/master/README.md).

-### Magistrala Core
+### SuperMQ Core

-The Magistrala Core includes the essential services that are installed by default:
+The SuperMQ Core includes the essential services that are installed by default:

 - authn
 - users